 In today’s world, there are a million causes out there worthy of having people donate their time, attention, and money to them.
 But if you have one that’s particularly close to your heart, you might find yourself desperate to get more donations so that your cause can go further and help more people.
 However, asking for money, even for a good cause, can sometimes get a little awkward.
+But the secret is in the fundraising, whether it is school, club, or sorority fundraising ideas, the effort you put into your fundraising will automatically attract people and make them want to donate to you.
+It will make you feel less awkward as well.
 So to help ensure that your cause doesn’t lose out on funding simply because you’re nervous about asking for financial assistance, here are three tips that will help you get more people to donate money to your cause.

 Use The Word “Small”